-Section B: Children's Language Development
+Section B Children's language development

-"Interaction with caregivers is the most important influence on a child's language development."
+"Child directed speech is a major factor in the development of a child's language."

 Referring to Data Set 1 in detail, and to relevant ideas from language study, evaluate this view of children's language development.
-[30 marks]